kiwi0fruit/ultimate-question/articles/dxb.md

 Buddha-Darwinism on objective meaning of life separated from subjective meaning of life (Cosmogonic myth from Darwinian natural selection, Quasi-immortality, Free will, Buddhism-like illusion of “Self”)
 =======================================================

-## (Application of Universal Darwinism to evaluation of goals and values gives Buddarwinism - dxb)
+## Application of Universal Darwinism to evaluation of goals and values gives Buddarwinism (dxb): see [Evaluating terminal values](./evaluating_terminal_values.md) small recap

 <img src="./dxb.png" alt="dxb" height="40px">